A Smooth Binary Mechanism for Efficient Private Continual Observation: Comparison of mechanisms

 While our mechanism does not achieve as low noise as the mechanism of \citet{henzinger_almost_2023}, it scales well in time and space, and with respect to the dimensionality of the stream elements.
 This is empirically demonstrated in \Cref{fig:performance_comparison}.

 Since the matrix used in \citet{henzinger_almost_2023} is a Toeplitz matrix, the scipy method \enquote{matmul\_toeplitz} (based on FFT and running in time $O(d T\log T)$ to produce a $d$-dimensional output) was used to speed up the matrix multiplication generating the noise in \Cref{fig:time_performance}.
-However, note that using a single matrix multiplication to produce $\{\M(1),\dots,\M(T)\}$ means that we are not in the \enquote{streaming} setting.
-Even then, their matrix-based mechanism does not scale as well as ours.

-The discrepancy in the computation time scaling can largely be attributed to space: the needed space for tree-based methods scales logarithmically with $T$, and linearly with $T$ for matrix-multiplication based methods.
+The discrepancy in the computation time scaling can largely be attributed to space: the needed space for these tree-based methods scales logarithmically with $T$, and linearly with $T$ for matrix-multiplication based methods.
 This is demonstrated in \Cref{fig:space_performance}.
 As to the difference in computation time between the tree-based methods, the smooth binary mechanism generates twice as much fresh noise per time step on average, which likely is the dominating time sink in this setup.